Photo: Billy Calzada

 A small, rural town east of San Antonio grapples with the arrest of 10 high school students for sexual assault, charges that stemmed from an investigation into allegations of hazing among the school’s sports teams.

 A three-part serial narrative about a gunman’s attack on a west Houston neighborhood and its harrowing impact on residents.
 The series was the first-place winner for Feature Series in the Texas Associated Press of Managing Editors awards.
-It was also recognized as a notable narrative in the Mayborn Best American Newspaper Narrative contest and will appear in anthology of 2016 newspaper narratives published by UNT Press.
+It was also recognized as a notable narrative in the Mayborn Best American Newspaper Narrative contest and appears in anthology of 2016 newspaper narratives published in 2018 by UNT Press.

 Photo: Michael Ciaglo